bobibend/Wedding_page_base/README.md

 # Wedding_page_base
-My wedding pages html, css, js
+My wedding pages html, css, js.
+There are a few templates, what I use.